Skip to content

 analytics/production/eu-west-1/redshiftanalyticsproductioneu-west-1redshift

-The module ID is the full path: platform/production/us-east-1/vpc
+The module ID is its relative path: platform/production/us-east-1/vpc

 Submodules (Depth 5)